v1.6.14

 Using Canopy IIIF

-Canopy renders static sites directly from IIIF Collections!
+Canopy renders static sites directly from IIIF Collections and Manifests.
 These docs will walk you through the configuration options, content examples, and features available when building with Canopy.
 Canopy sites can be built in minutes and hosted anywhere static files can be served.
 The builder fetches manifests and generates layouts from Markdown files leaving you with a bundle of HTML, CSS, and basic javascript that can be deployed anywhere.
 All examples in this section are plain MDX so they can be copied directly into your own content/ directory to get started.

 Start building with Canopy